 The Company and a subsidiary granted put options to holders of non-controlling interests.
 The Company and a subsidiary do not have unconditional right to avoid the delivery of cash if holders of non-controlling interests exercise their put options.
 The Company and a subsidiary recognise liabilities associated with put options, calculated by present value of expected exercise price, and present in non-current liabilities in the consolidated and separate statement of financial position.
-The amounts also present offset from unappropriated retained earnings in the consolidated and separate statement of financial position and the consolidated and separate statement of reporting period, whereby the difference is to recognise in shareholders' equity in the consolidated and separate financial statements.
+The amounts also present offset from unappropriated retained earnings in the consolidated and separate statement of financial position and the consolidated and separate statement of changes in shareholders' equity.
+The amounts are to revalue at the end of reporting period, whereby the difference is to recognise in shareholders' equity in the consolidated and separate financial statements.